Park Directory

 Site Key

-The nature preserve includes diverse natural features.
-Visitors will find 3 ponds filled with turtles, frogs, muskrats, fish and lots of water bugs.
-The Kearsley Creek winds through the preserve and meets the oak & beech forest.
-The sugar bush maple forest is comprised of small and mature trees of which we tap each March during our Sugar Bush Festival.
-Wetland area and a beautiful bluebird open field habitat can be seen from the miles of hiking trails.
+For-Mar’s nature preserve boasts 267 acres full of natural features which are set as habitat for both our local flora and fauna.
+Visitors to the nature preserve will find three ponds, the Kearsley Creek, wetland habitats, and a sugar bush maple forest.
+The Kearsley Creek dissects the preserve and meets the oak & beech forest while the sugar bush maple forest is comprised of small and mature trees of which we tap each March during our Sugar Bush Festival.
+Wetland areas and a beautiful bluebird open field habitat can be seen from the miles of hiking trails.
+And don’t miss our stand of conifers north of Dewaters Education Center.

 Manmade features in the preserve include:

-• 3 scenic bridges
+- Three scenic bridges

-• Countless benches
+- Countless benches

-• DeWaters Educational Center
+- DeWaters Educational Center

 Explore For-Mar